 Understanding the Defrost Cycle

 First, it’s important to know that frost on a heat pump isn’t always a problem.
 During winter, heat pumps naturally pull heat from the cold outdoor air, and this process can cause moisture to freeze on the outdoor coils.
-To handle this, your heat pump has a built-in defrost cycle.

 Common Causes of a Freezing Heat Pump